-Every entity consists of an ecosystem in which it resides.
+Every entity consists of an Ecosystem in which it resides.
 This consists of its natural habitat and the basic necessities that are required for survival.
 These basic necessities are food, shelter, availability of the land, and mates.
-We all are surrounded by different plants, trees, birds, animals, microbes, and many other living and nonliving things depending on certain parameters, Scientists were able to differentiate between the living and the nonliving things.
+We all are surrounded by different plants, trees, birds, animals, microbes, and many other living and nonliving things depending on certain parameters.
+Scientists were able to differentiate between living and nonliving things.
 Different regions in the world have different types of living creatures that are called organisms.
 Even the openings of the volcanoes contain tiny living organisms.
 Even our homes are not deprived of any of these tiny organisms.
-We will learn in this article about the living organisms and their surroundings, the living organisms characteristics and habitats, and learn in detail about the organisms that live on land.
+We will learn in this article about the living organisms and their surroundings, the characteristics and habitats of the living organism, and learn in detail about the organisms that live on land.

 Every organism has features that enable them to survive even in unfavourable environments.
 This occurs naturally and is referred to as adaptation.
 It differs depending on the place the organism lives.
 The place wherein an organism resides is called a habitat.

-For example, the natural habitat of fishes is the water.
+For example, the natural habitat of fishes in the water.
 This habitat provides them with air, water, food, shelter.
 Other animals and plants can also co-exist in the same habitat.

-A habitat wherein the animals live is generally accompanied by the flora.
-The animal ecosystem, in particular, is very challenging since the animals become both the predators and prey in the food chain.
-Some animals can even camouflage, and this type of adaptation enables them to protect themselves from the predators.
+A habitat wherein the animals live is generally accompanied by flora.
+The animal Ecosystem, in particular, is very challenging since the animals become both the predators and prey in the food chain.
+Some animals can even camouflage, and this type of adaptation enables them to protect themselves from predators.

 1. What are the Different Characteristics of Living Organisms?

 Ans: The different characteristics of living organisms are as follows:

 The process through which animals obtain their food and utilize it for different activities is called nutrition.
 Every organism needs nutrition for gaining energy.